 The name Toyger is a combination of toy and tiger, which aptly describes this cat to a tee.
 The Toyger is a relatively new man-made breed which came about when in the 1980’s, Bengal breeder Judy Sugden of EEYAAS Cattery (daughter of Jean Mill, the founder of the Bengal breed) crossed a striped domestic shorthair with a Bengal to produce a stunning cat with a striped appearance.
 This came about when she noticed two small spots of tabby markings on the temple of one of her cats, named “Millwood Sharp Shooter”.
 Realising this could be the beginnings of developing a breed with circular tiger markings on the head.

 Two cats were to become the founders of the breed.
 A mackerel tabby by the name of Scrapmetal who had uniform stripes and a black dorsal stripe down his back and a Bengal by the name of Millwood Rumpled Spotskin.
-In 1993 a street cat was imported from India, this cat named Jammu Blu had spots between his ears.
-Judy wanted to use this as a foundation and eventually turn the spots into stripes.
-Carefully selecting suitably marked cats
+A street cat by the name of Jammu Blu was imported from India in 1993.
+This cat had spots between his ears.
+Judy wanted to use this as a foundation and turn the spots into stripe by carefully selecting suitably marked cats

-Other breeders became involved and in the early 1993 TICA accepted the breed for registration only and then awarded them new breed status in 2000.
-Full recognition was granted in 2007.
+Other breeders came on board and in the early 1993 TICA accepted the breed for registration only and gave them new breed status in 2000.
+The breed received full recognition in 2007.

-The breed is still being developed and breeders are still working to create a breed that resembles a miniature tiger.
+The breed is still in development and breeders are still working to create a breed that resembles a miniature tiger.
 Computer imaging is used to help breeders determine exactly the type the Toyger should be.

-The head is medium sized, with a heart shaped face, small, rounded ears that are set wide apart, eyes are small and round with gentle hooding on the upper inside.
+The head is medium-sized, with a heart-shaped face, small, rounded ears that are set wide apart.
+Round, small eyes, with gentle hooding on the upper inside.
 The muzzle is strong and broad, nose long and broad, widening towards the end.

-The Toyger is one of the most intelligent breeds of cat.
-It is said that they are easy to train and will happily walk on a leash and play fetch with you.
+The Toyger is one of the most intelligent breeds of cat who are easy to leash train and love to play fetch.

 They are an extremely energetic breed of cat, love to be up high.
-Like their Bengal cousins, many Toygers are not bothered by water and most are easy to bathe.
+Like their Bengal cousins, many Toygers are love water and are easy to bathe.